Shyam-Vishwakarma/github-footprints/README.md

 - **IssueCommentEvent**: Tracks comments you have added to issues or pull requests.
 - **WatchEvent**: Tracks repositories you have starred.
 - **PushEvent**: Tracks pushes you have made to repositories.
+- **PullRequestReviewEvent**: Tracks pull request reviews you have submitted.